bobsummerwill/stratomercata-transcripts/intermediates/episode006-christoph-jentzsch_deepgram_raw.md

 [2287.4s] And that's Yeah.
 [2292.6s] The the the the problem with this is [2295.5s] you only need it if you really need it .
-[2295.5s] Meaning, if Uniswap failed, interface is not there .
+[2295.5s] Meaning, if Uniswap failed, Interface is not there .
 [2295.5s] It's like a backup .
 [2295.5s] But it's not what you want to use daily .
-[2295.5s] And if I say if you remember, maybe, q, you where they have one.
-[2307.1s] When they presented MetaMask,
-[2309.4s] my first thought was, oh, this is totally away from the vision .
+[2295.5s] And if I say if you remember, maybe, q, you where they have DefCon one, When they presented MetaMask, [2309.4s] my first thought was, oh, this is totally away from the vision .
 [2309.4s] Like, how can you not run a full node ?
 [2309.4s] How can you how dare you, like, to just serve over RPCs and,